donnemartin/dev-setup/README.md

     $ ./pydata.sh

 This will install [Virtualenv](#virtualenv) and [Virtualenvwrapper](#virtualenvwrapper).
-It will then set up two virtual environments loaded with the modules you will need to work with data in Python 2 and Python 3.
+It will then set up two virtual environments loaded with the packages you will need to work with data in Python 2 and Python 3.

 To switch to the Python 2 virtual environment, run the following Virtualenvwrapper command: